Rajinikanth-Kakarla/Python/README.md

 # Python
-This repo contains the full python course, for Beginner to Advanced
+### This repo contains the entire Python course for Beginners to Advanced

+#### This contains full-fetched notes and examples, which help understand the Python programming language.

+##### Done by: KAKARLA RAJINIKANTH